 Beam Queen Bootcamp

-If you are completely loving these tips like I am, then you can think about signing up (or getting on the waitlist) for a Beam Queen Bootcamp.
+If you are completely loving these tips like we are, then you can think about signing up (or getting on the waitlist) for a Beam Queen Bootcamp.
 You can also check out Samantha Peszek and Beam Queen Bootcamp on instagram.